A Gay Australia Cultural Tour Down Under, including Sydney’s Gay and Lesbian Mardi Gras!

 Day 8 -

-After breakfast, we will enjoy an overview bus tour of Sydney, including stops at the Art Gallery of New South Wales and the Museum of Contemporary Art.
+And we’re not through yet, for now it’s off four an overview bus tour of Sydney, including stops at the Art Gallery of New South Wales and the Museum of Contemporary Art.

 We finish our tour at one of the most iconic buildings on the planet.
 The Sydney Opera House Tour brings to life the saga behind the making of this modern masterpiece.
 We will go inside one of the working venues to experience the magic behind the world’s most extraordinary artistic spaces!